jtomaszewski03/UTP-exercises/README.md

-PJATK UTP exercises that i found interesting
+PJATK UTP exercises that i found interesting.
 Uploaded as a help for future students :)